 Tillamook County Pioneer Museum

-Have you learned about the treasure allegedly buried on Neahkahnie Mountain?
-Or have you heard the story of the first pilgrim who built his house inside a tree stump?
-What about the town built along Bayocean Spit that fell into the ocean?
-You’ll learn about these stories and many more during a trip to the Tillamook County Pioneer Museum on the corner of Pacific and Second Street in historic downtown Tillamook.
+Have you heard the legend of the treasure allegedly buried on Neahkahnie Mountain?
+What about the story of the first pilgrim who built his house inside a tree stump?
+Did you know there once was a town built along Bayocean Spit that fell into the ocean?
+You’ll discover these stories and many more during a trip to the Tillamook County Pioneer Museum on the corner of Pacific and Second Street in historic downtown Tillamook.

-Tillamook County’s history is rich and diverse, spanning miles of coastline and rugged mountains.
-And while time and development has reshaped some of the Tillamook Coast’s identity, much of it still lives on among the museum’s artifacts and the enthusiasm of the staff and volunteers for telling a good story.
+Tillamook county’s history is rich and diverse – spanning miles of coastline rugged mountains.
+While time development has reshaped some the tillamook coast’s identity, much it still lives on among museum’s artifacts enthusiasm staff volunteers for telling a good story.